 It allows you to socialise – we humans are social creatures, and a camping trip is the perfect opportunity to meet like-minded people.
 A study by University College Dublin showed that socialising helps to alleviate symptoms of depression – it helps to boost self esteem and confidence, improving your mood and reducing anxiety.

-a daily dose of sunshine is good for you.
+It gets you out in the sunshine – Everyone knows that a daily dose of sunshine is good for you.
 But why is it?
 Sunlight stimulates vitamin D production in the skin, which in turn aids calcium absorption and helps to keep your bones strong.
 It’s difficult to get sufficient vitamin D from your diet, so some exposure to the sun without sunscreen can produce a beneficial amount of the nutrient.
 Just remember to take the necessary precautions against too much sun exposure – sunscreen, hats and the like – and take water with you on walks and cycles to stay hydrated.